What do the measurements with the intensity probe look like?

 • detect installation leaks,

-• structural joints,
+• structural connections,

 • areas around door and window joinery.

-This parameter is crucial for:
+This parameter is crucial in:

 • designing production halls,

-• analyzing the propagation of sound in space,
+• analyzing sound propagation in space,

-• assessing compliance of devices with environmental requirements.
+• assessing equipment compliance with environmental requirements.

-There are three basic measurement methods:
+There are 3 basic measurement methods:

 1. Measurement in an anechoic chamber – according to PN-EN ISO 3745 (highest accuracy, laboratory conditions)